wangtiewu/sms_simulator/Readme.md

 # sms_simulator

-sms_simulator is a short message service's simulator,this time it supports China CMPP's ISMG function.SP can use this simulator to test s.
+sms_simulator is a short message service's simulator,this time it supports China CMPP's ISMG function.SP can use this simulator for test.

 ## China CMPP Features